c-d-leonard/EG_forecasts/README.md

-Scale cuts and nonlinear bias:
+### Scale cuts and nonlinear bias:

 get_linear_scale_cuts.ipynb finds the linear-only scale cuts in the case of GR with linear galaxy bias. get_linear_scale_cuts_MG.ipynb finds the linear-only scale cuts in the case of linear galaxy bias and in f(R) or nDGP gravity. get_linear_scale_cuts_nLbias.ipynb finds the linear-only scale cuts in the case of GR with nonlinear bias. get_linear_scale_cuts_nLbias_correction.ipynb finds the scale cuts in the case of the correction factor for nonlinear bias, including calculating the covariance matrix for the bias factor and the combined covariance matrix.

+### Posterior predictive tests:

+post_pred.py runs the posterior predictive tests and outputs the results.